MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Starts Misty listening for the "Hey, Misty!" key phrase.
 When Misty hears the key phrase, the system sends a message to [`KeyPhraseRecognized`](../../../misty-ii/reference/sensor-data/#keyphraserecognized-beta) event listeners.
 Misty is only configured to recognize the "Hey, Misty" key phrase, and at this time you can't teach her to respond to other key phrases.

 {{box op="start" cssClass="boxed noteBox"}}
+**Note**

-**Note:** When you call the `misty.StartKeyPhraseRecognition()` command, Misty listens for the key phrase by continuously sampling audio from the environment and comparing that audio to her trained key phrase model (in this case, "Hey, Misty!").
+* When you call the `misty.StartKeyPhraseRecognition()` command, Misty listens for the key phrase by continuously sampling audio from the environment and comparing that audio to her trained key phrase model (in this case, "Hey, Misty!").
 Misty does **not** create or save audio recordings while listening for the key phrase.

-To have Misty record what you say (for example, if you want to use speech to invoke other actions), you need to send a `misty.StartRecordingAudio()` command after receiving a `KeyPhraseRecognized` event message.
+* To have Misty record what you say (for example, if you want to use speech to invoke other actions), you need to send a `misty.StartRecordingAudio()` command after receiving a `KeyPhraseRecognized` event message.
 You can then do something with that audio file in your code, like hand it off to a third-party service for additional processing.
+* Misty cannot record audio and listen for the "Hey, Misty!" key phrase at the same time.
+Sending a command to [start recording audio](./#misty-startrecordingaudio) automatically stops key phrase recognition.
+To have Misty start listening for the key phrase after recording an audio file, you must issue another `misty.StartKeyPhraseRecognition()` command.
 {{box op="end"}}

 Follow these steps to code Misty to respond to the "Hey, Misty!" key phrase: